 Chatbot and live chat aren’t alternatives.
 They complement each other.
 The chatbot handles volume and availability.
 Live chat handles empathy and the tough cases.
 For a small business, the combo may be overkill; a chatbot with email escalation is enough.
 For a larger business, the combination saves significant agent workload.

-Try Aihio AI for free and see how a chatbot would fit your site.
+Try Aihio for free and see how a chatbot would fit your site.